SquilliamX/Smart-Contract-Lottery-2024/notes.md

  9. external & public view & pure functions

-### CEI
+### CEI (Checks, Effects, Interactions) Notes
- When writing smart contacts, you always want to follow the CEI (Checks, Effects, Interactions) pattern.
+ When writing smart contacts, you always want to follow the CEI (Checks, Effects, Interactions) pattern in order to prevent reentrancy vulnerabilities and other vulnerabilities.
  This would look like

  ```js